 Yes.
-Innovation Physical Therapy Physical Therapists have been trained in numerous orthopedic dysfunctions, including athletic injuries.
+Innovation Physical Therapy Physical Therapists have received training in numerous orthopedic dysfunctions, including athletic injuries.
 In addition, we are proud to have Physical Therapists affiliated with and treating various professional and elite-level athletic organizations.
 Please visit our sports injury page for more information about treating sports injuries.

-Staying injury-free means identifying weakness and ensuring a healthy balance throughout the body.
-Physiotherapists are trained to assess and identify muscle imbalances that impact mobility, strength and agility.
-Then, we work with you to develop a prevention program that will keep you in the game.
+Staying injury-free means identifying weaknesses and ensuring a healthy balance throughout the body.
+Physiotherapists get trained to assess and identify muscle imbalances that impact mobility, strength and agility.
+Then, we work with you to develop a prevention program to keep you in the game.

-If you commonly experience knee pain while running, it would be worthwhile to schedule an assessment with your physiotherapist.
+If you commonly experience knee pain while running, scheduling an assessment with your physiotherapist would be worthwhile.
 We recommend that you discontinue running until that time.
-Often there is some imbalance or weakness that could be contributing to your pain.
+Often, some imbalance or weakness could contribute to your pain.

 We recommend avoiding regular running if you are experiencing knee pain until you’ve had a comprehensive physical examination by one of our physiotherapists.

-If you think that you might have sustained a concussion from sport, we recommend that you undergo a period of physical and mental rest.
+If you think you might have sustained a concussion from a sport, we recommend you undergo a period of physical and mental rest.
 Once concussion symptoms, like dizziness, nausea, headaches, etc., begin to subside, a gradual return to sport can start as long as symptoms improve.